 Proper cross-border insolvency laws are necessary to protect the rights of foreign investors.
 Insolvency & Bankruptcy Code, 2016 (IBC) has been formulated for speedy & smooth disposal of cases dealing with insolvency & bankruptcy.

-Present Law on Cross Border Insolvency & its defects: At present, cross border insolvency is regulated by Section 234 & 235 of IBC.
+At present, cross border insolvency is regulated by Sections 234 & 235 of IBC.

 Through this Model Law, coordination between courts & insolvency professionals will exist in national as well as foreign jurisdiction.
 Cross-Border insolvency requires a proper legal framework.
 This has been recognized by the legislature as without proper legal provisions there would be a threat for the foreign investors to invest in India.
 When we look at the current situation in India, India is inviting many foreign nations to invest in the country and to even set up their manufacturing units in the country.
 So, in order to save their interests and motivate them to invest in the country the formulation of the law is of great importance.